kaiewiggins/kaiewiggins.github.io/_posts/2018-03-20-Who-s-your-publisher.md

 category: faq
 ---

+"Snowmelt & Stumps" is an independent single-author imprint with no formal business status.
+It's used as a matter of convenience in lieu of author name if/when a publisher or imprint field is required.

-Blind the Eyes and all other in-progress and full length works on this site are owned by K.A.
-Wiggins and no rights have been sold/licensed to any third parties as of March 2018.
-For all licensing enquiries, please [contact the rights holder.](mailto:kaiewrites@gmail.com)
+>Blind the Eyes and all other in-progress and full length works on this site are copyrighted by K.A.
+Wiggins.
+For all rights or licensing enquiries, please [contact the rights holder.](mailto:kaiewrites@gmail.com)

 From September 2017 to March 2018 Blind the Eyes (Threads of Dreams book 1) was queried for representation and receieved multiple full requests.
-In March 2018, it entered an exclusive 45 day review period with Kindle Scout/Kindle Press for international ebook and audiobook rights.
+In March 2018, it entered Kindle Scout, but the program was cancelled before its campaign ended and all rights reverted to the author.
+In June 2018, ebook and paperback editions were produced and sold by the author.

 What does that mean?

-Blind the Eyes is a 100% indie title *at this time*, and was written and produced with independent or hybrid publishing in mind.
+> Blind the Eyes is a 100% indie title, and was written and produced with independent or hybrid publishing in mind.

 Going indie means operating your own micro-sized publishing company.
 I had the great fortune to work with awesome professionals on every stage of bringing Blind the Eyes to life.
 If you're looking for support with your own ventures, I highly recommend every name on this list.